sachinML/Churn-Prediction-Web-Application-using-Deep-Learning/README.md

 ## Implentation
-I have gone through several steps like Data Preprocessing, Data cleaning, Feature Engineering and Model building and I have then handle the Imbalance data using several techniques like SMOTE and undersampling or oversamplingto improve the score of the minority and majority class such that i can improve the overall F1 score.
+I have gone through several steps like Data Preprocessing, Data cleaning, Feature Engineering and Model building and I have then handle the Imbalance data using several techniques to improve the score of the minority and majority class such that i can improve the overall F1 score.
 With the help of Flask, HTML, JavaScript I have builded a web application for this.

 ## Result